katungi/Typescript-Summary-Notes/README.md

 I am an aspiring Typescript wizard 🦹‍♀️.

-These are my personal notes as I learn Ts.
-I am writing them as I read from different Video and Written Sources.
+These are some simple to follow summary notes for Typescript.
+I am writing them as I learn from different Videos and Written Sources.

-**_NOTE_** I will list the Material For References later.
-(But feel free to Add them as a Contribution via a PR)
+**_NOTE_** Feel free to Add any Recommended Learning Resource as a Contribution via a PR)

 ## Why Write A Summary

-I wrote this summary for one reason.
-Reading without writing for me can be boring.
+I wrote this summary because reading without writing for me can be boring.

+This should however not be used as the main learning resource some of the explanations to the concepts are a bit shallow.
+Rather, use this Repo as a complimentary tool and a guide as you Learn TS.

 This summary also helps by:

 - Acting as a reference material for the future
 - Giving a short and quick intro to TypeScript
+- Eliminate the jargon and go straight to the point
+- Making it easier for someone else to learn TS

 ## Table of Contents